joshp23/YOURLS-title-refetch/README.md

    -  `target=title` which will check a single link and requires`shorturl=EX`.
 The short url can be a keyword or a full short url.
    -  `target=title-force` skips the malformed url check and just looks for an updated title.
 Requires `shorturl=EX`.
    -  `target=all` which will run a check on the entire database and requires a valid log in (eg. signature or user/pass)
-3. There is a simple admin interface page where a database refetch check can be performed.
-4. There is an action button in the admin section to force-update single links at a a time.
+3. There is an action button in the admin section to force-update single links at a a time.

 #### The catch
 While this doesn't cause the developers of third party applications to give attetnion to their code, it does make integration more flexible and provides an immediate working solution on YOURLS's end, akin to the [api-concurrence-fix](https://bitbucket.org/laceous/yourls-concurrency-fix) plugin.